• Free shipping on all orders

 1. Move the Body to a Safe Place

 When you find the cat, move them somewhere safe before you do anything else.
-Remember that this is likely someone’s beloved pet and they should be treated with dignity.
-Perhaps wrap them in a blanket and put them into a box until they can be returned to the owner.
-If the cat is still alive, rush them to the emergency vet’s office without any delay.
+Remember that this is likely someone’s beloved pet, and they should be treated with dignity.
+Perhaps wrap them in a blanket and put them in a box until they can be returned to the owner.
+If the cat is still alive, rush them to the emergency vet’s office immediately.

 cat covered by a blanket